CraftAcademy/node_api_generator/README.md

 ### Defining Factories

 Visit the [FactoryGirl](https://www.npmjs.com/package/factory-girl) documentation for more details.
-Here, we will show you how to create a basic factory that you can use to test your model andd to create fake instances for use in tests.
-Jets say you have a basic `User` model:
+Here, we will show you how to create a basic factory that you can use to test your model and to create fake instances for use in tests.
+Lets say you have a basic `User` model:

 ```js
 'use strict';